 Less weight, more space

-Underneath the crisper styling of the latest Vauxhall Astra is an all-new platform which is on average 200kg lighter than that of the old model.
-Combined with slipperier aerodynamics, the Astra’s thirst for fuel is reduced too.
+Underneath the Astra’s crisp styling is a platform that is on average 200kg lighter than that of the previous-generation model.
+Combined with improved aerodynamics, the Vauxhall’s thirst for fuel is reduced too.

 That inherent lightness also benefits the Astra’s agility, making it feel much more nimble both around town and on windier back roads.
 Revised suspension settings and a suite of electronic systems are designed to make the Vauxhall more enjoyable to drive than before.

-Inside there’s more space for passengers, allowing four six-foot adults to sit comfortably, while there’s also been a revamp of the dashboard.
-The new-style interior mimics that of the recently revised Corsa and Adam, employs higher quality plastics and is sensibly zoned with buttons collectively located depending upon their functions.
+Inside there’s more space for passengers than before, allowing four six-foot adults to sit comfortably, while there’s also been a revamp of the dashboard.
+The revised interior mimics that of the Corsa and Adam, employs higher quality plastics and is sensibly-zoned with buttons collectively located depending upon their functions.

-Turbocharged versions of that engine come in 123bhp and 148bhp power outputs and are expected to be the most popular with petrol-engined buyers.
+Turbocharged versions of that engine come in 125hp and 150hp power outputs and are popular with petrol-engined buyers.
 The more powerful of the two is claimed to reach 60mph from a standstill in 7.8 seconds yet still returns a quoted 51.4mpg.

-Already familiar from the Corsa and Adam is the three-cylinder 1-litre motor generating 104bhp, while the range is topped – at least until a VXR derivative arrives – by a 1.6-litre 197bhp engine.
+Already familiar from the Corsa and Adam is the three-cylinder 1.0-litre motor generating 105hp, while the range is topped – at least unless a performance derivative arrives – by a 1.6-litre 200hp engine.

 Simplified range, generously equipped

-Unusually for Vauxhall, the latest Astra range has been simplified down to just five trim levels but there’s a host of features available normally associated with cars at a much higher price point.
+Unusually for Vauxhall, the Astra range has been simplified, but there’s a host of features available normally associated with cars at a much higher price point.

-This latest Astra is the first Vauxhall to be available with the firm’s OnStar telematics system, with a concierge service just a button press away.
+This Astra was the first Vauxhall to be available with the firm’s OnStar telematics system, with a concierge service just a button press away.
 Want to know where the nearest coffee shop is?
 Ask the OnStar representative and your sat-nav will be automatically instructed to direct you there.

 As befitting modern smartphone technology, the Astra is also available with both Android Auto and Apple CarPlay, making connecting your device even easier.